 Other major reasons to serve this airport

-- Major cultural and sun & beach tourist attractions.
+- Major cultural and sun and beach tourist attractions.

 - Multi-cultural and lively city.